Cylindric/Enigma-MM-old/source/Solution/Deploy/MCServer/readme.txt

   * Microsoft .NET Framework 3.5 (not tested on Mono, but might work)
   * The Sun "JVM" (Tested with 1.6 update 21)
   * Minecraft Server (Java version)
   * Optionally Hey0 Server mod
   * Optionally AlphaVespucci mapper
+  * Optionally Minecraft Overviewer mapper

 Setup
 =====
-Suggested installation is to have a master "server" folder somewhere on the server, for example C:\Minecraft, which contains the necessary files and folders.
+Suggested installation is to have a master "server" folder somewhere on the server, for example C:\EnigmaMM\, which contains the necessary files and folders.

 Here's the bare minimum to get started.
 A lot of other files will be created at the first run, not least the world itself...

-C:\Minecraft\
+C:\EnigmaMM\

-C:\Minecraft\Minecraft\                         <-- The actual Minecraft server
+C:\EnigmaMM\Minecraft\                      <-- The actual Minecraft server
-C:\Minecraft\Minecraft\minecraft_server.jar
+C:\EnigmaMM\Minecraft\minecraft_server.jar

-C:\Minecraft\ServerManager\                  <-- Put the EMM files here C:\Minecraft\ServerManager\emm.dll
+C:\EnigmaMM\ServerManager\                  <-- Put the EMM files here C:\EnigmaMM\ServerManager\emm.dll
-C:\Minecraft\ServerManager\emmserver.exe
-C:\Minecraft\ServerManager\emmclient.exe
-C:\Minecraft\ServerManager\settings.xml

-C:\Minecraft\Maps
-C:\Minecraft\Maps\History
+C:\EnigmaMM\ServerManager\emmclient.exe
+C:\EnigmaMM\ServerManager\emmserver.exe
+C:\EnigmaMM\ServerManager\LibNbt.dll
+C:\EnigmaMM\ServerManager\LibNbt.txt
+C:\EnigmaMM\ServerManager\optipng.exe
+C:\EnigmaMM\ServerManager\optipng.txt
+C:\EnigmaMM\ServerManager\settings.conf

+C:\EnigmaMM\Cache         <-- The cache files will end up in here as needed C:\EnigmaMM\Maps          <-- Maps will end up in here once generated

+C:\EnigmaMM\AlphaVespucci <-- Put the AlphaVespucci executable in here if needed C:\EnigmaMM\Overviewer    <-- Put the Overviewer files in here if needed

 So the setup process would be something like: